Tvoqalega/E85-Engines/README.md

 IT IS CURRENTLY A LIQUID.
 I couldn't find a way to make recipes to be able to fill a pressurised tank like propane tank after crafting the Natural Gas, because of my limited knowledge of modding the game. :(
 4. Fertilizers made from chitin powder.
 5. Gasoline Engines now run on Gasoline, E85, E100, and LNG.

+**Compitability**
+Should be fine to use with any mod.
+Exept maybe ones that change combustion.json file in the vehicleparts folder in main game since this mod overwrites that file at the moment.